Naddge/Sentalysis/README.md

-# 🧠 AI Pipeline: Handwritten Text Recognition + Sentiment Analysis
+# 🧠 Sentalysis: Sentence and Sentiment Analysis

 This repository contains a two-stage AI system that: